ssunday/tic-tac-toe-haskell/README.md

 # Tic Tac Toe

 Haskell Tic Tac Toe Game.
 Glorious.
-So pure it is impure.
+So impure it is pure.

 ## Features